 Besides the fields of green tea, the outdoor area is populated with artworks inspired by the volcanic history of Jeju Island.
 It is a pleasant area to walk around or even lay down on a nice day!

 And then, there is Innisfree Jeju House!
 This brand celebrates the nature of Jeju, and allows you to activate all five senses!
 Make your own natural cosmetics with green tea, tangerine, and volcanic clay, or make paper out of Jeju tangerine peel!
 At Organic Green Café, the chefs create your meals and drinks out of fresh Jeju ingredients.

 You can see that Jeju tangerine is in the center of attention, just as the green tea leaves!
 Tangerine trees can be found everywhere on the island, and in the warm climate, a special type named Hallabong was developed.
 This sweet citrus got its name from one of the most famous Jeju Island landmarks – the summit of Halla Mountain.
 The fruit’s protruding top part resembles the shape of the Jeju volcano!
 At Innisfree Jeju House, I ate a delicious cake inspired by Hallabong!

 10. Jeju Island beaches

 Besides being the destinations of leisure, Jeju beaches are a working place for some.
 Haenyeo or Jeju mermaids are strong local women who dive into the deep sea to catch seafood, all without an oxygen tank!
-These fisherwomen dive up to 30 meter deep waters, and hold their breath for over three minutes!
+These fisherwomen dive up to 30 meters deep water, and hold their breath for over three minutes!
 They often do not retire until they are 80!
-Historically, female divers outnumbered men, and haenyeo became head of the family and the cornerstone of a semi-matriarchal society on Jeju.
+Historically, female divers outnumbered men, and haenyeo became the head of the family and the cornerstone of a semi-matriarchal society in Jeju.

-To check how haenyeo work on Jeju Island, check this Youtube video by UNESCO!
+To learn how haenyeo work on Jeju Island, check out this Youtube video by UNESCO!